techhub-community/Hackbook/README.md

 ## Disclaimer 👀
 Consider that all the information that you add to this repository will be publicly available.

-- If you don't feel comfortable with displaying your full name, you can include a short name or nickname instead.

 # How to Setup

 ### 1. Fork it :fork_and_knife: